kkemple/tasker/readme.md

 *You must use chrome to run this app!*

-In the directory you wish to install Tasker run `git clone git@github.com:kkemple/tasker.git Tasker`
+In the directory you wish to install Tasker run `git clone git@github.com:kkemple/tasker.git tasker`

-Then run `cd Tasker`
+Then run `cd tasker`

-In `static/img/` dir create a `screens` dir, and in that create a `thumbs` dir, and a `full` dir. *These are used by the screen capture component.*

-If you have Node.js installed run `npm install` (if not go [here](http://nodejs.org) to download Node.js) *You may need to run with sudo*
+**You must have Node.js installed to run this app!!**

-Now run `bower install`, if you do not have bower installed run `npm install bower -g`

-Next run `grunt build`
+Now copy the following command in to the terminal to get the app set up `chmod 700 capture.sh && chmod 700 install.sh && ./install.sh`

 Now, to start your server run `npm start`